openfare/openfare/openfare/README.md

 OpenFare can be used to fund open source or commercial software at any scale.
 It is a decentralized protocol which defines how payees can be paid.

 With OpenFare, payments are managed programmatically.
-Payment plans and methods are defined in code.
+Payment plans and methods are defined in package code.
 Which leads to the following advantages:

 * Donations span the entire software dependency tree.
 Critical software which is outside the limelight is supported.